iamcco/coc-spell-checker/README.md

 ### Adding words to the Workspace Dictionary

 You have the option to add you own words to the workspace dictionary.
-The easiest, is to put your cursor on the word you wish to add, when you lightbulb shows up, hit `Ctrl+.` (windows) / `Cmd+.` (Mac).
-You will get a list of suggestions and the option to add the word.
+The easiest, is to put your cursor on the word you wish to add, hit `<leader>aw`  You will get a list of suggestions and the option to add the word.

-You can also type in a word you want to add to the dictionary: `F1` `add word` -- select `Add Word to Dictionary` and type in the word you wish to add.
+You can also type in a word you want to add to the dictionary: `:CocCommand cSpell.addWordToDictionary` and type in the word you wish to add.

 ### cSpell.json

-Words added to the dictionary are placed in the `cSpell.json` file in the `.vscode` folder found in the _workspace_.
+Words added to the dictionary are placed in the `cSpell.json` file in the `.vim` folder found in the _workspace_.
 Note, the settings in cSpell.json will override the equivalent cSpell settings in settings.json.

 #### Example _cSpell.json_ file